Afzaalkianii/Labs-Database-Systems/LAB#03/README_Lab3.md

 5. Sample data will be inserted.
 6. The queries and table modification operations can be executed.

-**Important:** The last part of the script drops the tables and database, so running the complete script will eventually delete the database.

-## Sample Data

-The project includes sample departments, students, courses, and professors.
-The person names have been customized while keeping the database structure, relationships, keys, and functionality unchanged.

 ## Author

 **Lab 03 — University Database**